InstituteforDiseaseModeling/covasim/README.rst

 Tests
 -----

 Integration, development, and unit tests.
 While not (yet) beautifully curated, these folders contain many usage examples.
-See the `tests README`_ for more information.
+See README in the tests folder for more information.

-.. _tests README: ./tests

 Disclaimer